Did you know?

 Common symptoms of bowel cancer include:

-- Tiredness or looking pale
+- Feeling tired or looking pale

 If you have had any of the other symptoms for more than four weeks, tell your doctor, nurse or health worker.
 It doesn’t mean you’ve got bowel cancer – often these symptoms turn out to be something less serious.
 But it’s important to tell your health professional and get checked out to be safe.